pinkbunkadoo/blox/README.md

 # What is it?

-Blox is an early prototype for a puzzle game.
+An early prototype for a 3d puzzle game.

 ## Installation